dillonkearns/talks/types-without-borders/types-without-borders.md

 Elm's type-safety mechanisms are just tools available to you to enforce guarantees about your code.
 But you have to use them!

+# In JS

+It doesn’t work the first time, no feedback except from verbose “wiring” tests and manual inspection.
+Often we have to not only run, but deeply run our program to know what is true (don't have any guarantees until we've hit that line... and with every permutation of state!).

+# Uncertainty in Elm

+Sure, it's type-safe... but it's not the "if it compiles, it works" that we're used to with a lot of Elm code.
+What's the difference?

+Compile-inspect cycle within Elm when we decode JSON We're dealing with external contracts that we haven’t represented in Elm.
+So we have to represent uncertainty.
+In that sense it's type-safe, but there are still a lot of things we don't know until we hit that code.
+The main difference is that we represent that uncertainty (with the `Result` type, `Maybe`, etc.).

+And you check that contract at the gate, so at least you don't have to deeply run your app to know whether the contract you thought it followed was indeed followed.

 # JSON Decoding

 Runtime error - change code loop.